jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 let listB = addOneToList(listA); // [2, 3, 4]
 ```

 This is a very powerful (de)composition mechanism.
-Functions are left partially applied so they can be combined together, passed around, or fully applied later on.
+Functions can be left partially applied so they can be combined together, passed around, or fully applied later on.
 This style of programming, where functions like `addOneToList` are implemented without enumerating their parameters explicitly, is known as [point-free programming](https://en.wikipedia.org/wiki/Tacit_programming).
 And point-free programming is only possible because of currying and partial application.

 ### The pipe operator `|>`